The Multisports Elliptix 880 is out of manufacture.

 Where to Buy Multisports ellipticals

 Multisports elliptical trainers are outdated and overpriced.
 For a lower price you can get a much better machine by other reputable brands.
-We highly recommend Sole Fitness and Life Fitness elliptical trainers.
+We highly recommend Diamondback Fitness and Life Fitness elliptical trainers.
 Moreover, you can save 10% on all Life Fitness equipment if use the coupon code "SAVE10" in their shopping cart.